+- Mary Walsh, Chairperson (Agency member)

+- Derek Moran (Agency member)

+- Ciarán Breen (Director, SCA)

+- Professor Sir Sabaratnam Arulkumaran (external member)

+Professor Emeritus of Obstetrics and Gynaecology at

-- Mary Walsh, Chairperson (Agency member) - Derek Moran (Agency member) - Ciarán Breen (Director, SCA) - Professor Sir Sabaratnam Arulkumaran (external member) Professor Emeritus of Obstetrics and Gynaecology at St. George's University of London - Tom Beegan (external member) Risk Consultant and former CEO of the Health and Safety Authority - Donogh Crowley (external member) Former Partner, Arthur Cox Solicitors - David Moloney (external member) Assistant Secretary, Department of Public Expenditure and Reform
+- Professor Emeritus of Obstetrics and Gynaecology at St. George's University of London

+- Tom Beegan (external member)

+Risk Consultant and former CEO of the Health and

+Safety Authority - Donogh Crowley (external member) Former Partner, Arthur Cox Solicitors - David Moloney (external member) Assistant Secretary, Department of Public Expenditure and Reform

 Other than David Moloney who was appointed with effect from 1 December 2017, the members were appointed with effect from 1 August 2017.

 The Committee met once in 2017.
 Its second scheduled meeting in 2017 was deferred and held in January 2018.
 The main items considered at these meetings were: